Before Visiting Turkey Tips

 There is nothing worse than getting somewhere and expecting one thing but getting an entirely different thing.

-I enjoy learning new things and new ways to do things.
 A different way of thinking and experiencing reminds me that my way isn’t the only “right” way.

 Traveling cultivates compassion.